AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Preview_Data_API.md

 The Preview Data API allows users to [retrieve data](xref:DataViewsGettingData) for a specified data view.
 This API is one portion of the [data views API](xref:DataViewsAPIOverview).

 ## `Get Data View Data`
-Get data for the provided index parameters with paging.
+Get data for the provided data view and index parameters with paging.
 See [documentation on paging](xref:DataViewsGettingData#paging) for further information.

 ### Request
 ```text